DrewEaster/octodubstep/README.md

 What is it?
 -----------

 Octodubstep is, in many ways, inspired by the limitations of the config property mechanisms in Spring (e.g. PropertyPlaceholderConfigurer, @Value annotations etc).
 Octodubstep introduces features such as type safe, annotation driven config interfaces, dynamic property reloading, DRY property usage, and a host of other goodies (more to come in the future!).
+On top of this, Octodubstep encourages config properties to be neatly structured into separate logical units.

 Documentation
 -------------